Welcome to Middle School

 Physical Education and Health 8

-It is compulsory that all students wear the ASM physical education uniform and bring a water bottle.
+All students must wear the ASM physical education uniform and bring a water bottle.
 The school will provide the equipment necessary for classes.

 Primary Resources: None